RaiKumarAman/Netflix-Movies-and-Shows-Recommendation/README.md

 This repository contains a Netflix Show and Movie Recommender System that uses machine learning algorithms to recommend movies and TV shows based on user preferences and viewing history.
 The recommender system leverages content-based filtering to provide personalized recommendations.

-You can access the streamlit by clicking here: https://imdb-movie-rating-prediction-o3g49whxbbeshwzyaz9uxn.streamlit.app/
+You can access the streamlit App by clicking here: https://imdb-movie-rating-prediction-o3g49whxbbeshwzyaz9uxn.streamlit.app/

 ## Features